 No state-based ordinance currently exists.
 But, some parents find financial help instead of paid maternity coverage.

 Maternity Leave Loan

-Requesting special loans can provide parents with maternity leave assistance.
+Requesting a personal loan can provide parents with temporary maternity leave assistance.
 You will have money sent to your bank account from the lender.
 The financial help lets parents pay their bills while the mother is home bonding with her baby.